How It Works

 Register

-Every agent begins with a Signet ID, a unique, persistent identifier that follows the agent across every platform it operates on.
+Before an agent can be scored, it must first be identifiable.
+Every agent begins with a Signet ID (SID), a permanent, cross-platform identity that follows the agent everywhere it operates.
 Registration is free and permissionless by design.
-The ID captures the agent's operator, its initial configuration fingerprint, and the model backbone it runs on.
-Think of it as the agent's birth certificate: a single canonical identity for the entire agent economy.
+The SID captures the agent's operator, its initial configuration fingerprint, and the model backbone it runs on.
+Think of it as the agent's birth certificate and Social Security number combined: a single canonical identity for the entire agent economy.

 Score